Vasectomy

 You should wear a scrotal support for 3 to 4 days after the procedure.
 You can use an ice pack to reduce swelling.
 Pain medicine, such as acetaminophen (Tylenol), may help relieve discomfort.
 You can have sexual intercourse as soon as you feel ready, most often about a week after the surgery.
 You must use some form of birth control to prevent unwanted pregnancy until you know your semen is free of sperm.

-The vasectomy is considered successful only after your doctor has tested the semen to make sure no more sperm are in it.
+The vasectomy is considered successful only after your semen has been tested to make sure no more sperm are in it.
 It is safe to stop using other forms of birth control at this point.

 Outlook (Prognosis)